 At the start of the pandemic, Clubs transformed their operations and shifted efforts to support basic needs like meals and snacks, virtual learning labs for students without digital access at home, and childcare for frontline workers.
-Through COVID-19 relief grants from caring donors and partners such as the Coca-Cola Foundation, Clubs have been able to properly support and uplift their youth and communities during this crisis.
+Through generous support from caring donors and partners, Clubs have been able to be agile in uplifting their youth and communities during this crisis.

-As each Boys & Girls Club across the country serves the unique needs of its members and community, the majority of Boys & Girls Clubs of Benton and Franklin Counties locations remained open to offer emergency childcare for essential workers.
+At Boys & Girls Clubs of Benton and Franklin Counties, the majority of their locations remained open to offer emergency childcare for essential workers.
 “If a worker is essential during this time, so is their child,” said Brian Ace, executive director.
 The Club extended their ongoing emergency childcare services and refocused staff time to family support services, including food distribution to Club member homes and distance learning support – delivering food boxes with food, household items, toys and educational materials to the front doors of more than 250 families each week.

 No matter the need, Clubs do whatever it takes to help support youth and their communities during this pandemic and beyond.

 Donate now to give more kids and teens safe spaces, caring mentors and life-enhancing programs.